 Setting up a budget gives you a good idea of what happens to your money each month, but you then need to stick to it.
 Whether you have done your budget by hand or on a computer or app – it can all look very good in theory but it won’t really help unless you test it out and stick to it.

-It is also essential to record the rest of your expenditure in either a notebook or an app.
+It is essential to record your expenditure in either a notebook or an app.
 You may find you are spending way more than you thought on some categories, but you won’t know until you record everything really honestly.
 This helps you to completely understand where every penny is going.

 Many people find that when they make a budget and start trying to stick to it, the numbers don’t add up.
-You find that you just do not have enough money coming in to pay for everything.
-This is really hard to face, but it does explain why you are sliding further into debt each month.
+But now is not the time to give up!

 It’s time to go through your numbers again.
 This time you are looking at ways to reduce everything that you spend, to balance your budget.

-There are also ways to reduce expenditure on food shopping.
-Make sure that you plan your meals and shop carefully for just the items you need rather than filling your trolley with whatever catches your eye.
+Bear in mind that, planning your meals and shopping carefully for just the items you really need can help save money.
 Planning meals also helps you to use everything you buy and cuts down waste.
+Remember, saving money means

-Finally you need to be really strict and cut out any expenditure that is not essential.
+Finally, you need to be really strict and cut out any expenditure that is not essential.
 This may mean living a quieter life for a while, perhaps socialising with friends in each other’s homes rather than going out as much, but it will be well worth it.
-If you have friends that are also trying to economise you may also be able to help each other out by sharing time and skills between you for things like babysitting, hairdressing, manicures, car repairs or home maintenance.

 As well as reducing your spending, you need to look at ways of increasing your income.
-Perhaps the New Year is the time to start looking for a better job; or alternatively some extra work that you can take on as well as your day job.
+Perhaps, it is the time to start looking for a better job; or alternatively, some extra work that you can take on as well as your day job.

-New Year is also a good time to have a big clear out and sell unwanted goods on sites such as eBay or Gumtree.
-It may also be worth thinking about whether you really do need any high value items that you have, if they could bring in some money for you.
-One example is your car: do you really need it?
-If you are well-placed for public transport, could you manage without a car just for a few months and use that money to clear your debts?
-Or if you have an expensive car, could you sell that and get a cheaper one?
+It is also a good time to have a big clear out and sell unwanted goods on sites such as eBay or Gumtree.
+It may also be worth thinking about whether you really do need any high-value items that you have if they could bring in some money for you.

-Some of these concepts are quite uncomfortable, but if you are serious about clearing debt this year then you may need to be pretty radical about the way in which you go about this.
+If you are serious about clearing debt this yea, then you may need to be pretty radical about the way in which you go about this.